How to tell if you have a Torn Foot Tendon?

 Diagnosis of Foot Tendon Tears

-This is where you kneel on a chair and let your ankle hang freely over the edge.
+The Thompson Test is where you kneel on a chair and let your ankle hang freely over the edge.
 He will then squeeze your calf muscle to see if your foot and/or toes point downwards.
-If they do not, then the Achilles tendon is torn.
+If they do not, then the Achilles tendon is most likely torn.
 For the foot, they may perform joint mobilization to see if one ankle has more laxity than another.
 If the MD believes that the damage is more severe, they may order an MRI or ultrasound of the injured area to fully diagnose and come up with a treatment plan.
-The plantar fascia of the foot is well known to have micro-tears in the structure and it is a very common injury.
+The plantar fascia of the foot is well known to have micro-tears in the structure, and it is a very common injury.

 Treatment of a Torn Foot Tendon